mertyakdemir/RabbitMQ.with.Net.Core/README.md

 #### Select your Word file and enter your email address.
 Your Word file will be converted to PDF and you will receive an e-mail.

-1 - Go to "RabbitMQ.WordToPDF.Producer" path and run the project.
+1 - Go to "RabbitMQ.WordToPDF.Producer" path and run the project.&nbsp;
-2 - Go to "WordToPdfPage" page, add a Word file and enter your mail address.
+2 - Go to "WordToPdfPage" page, add a Word file and enter your mail address.&nbsp;
-3 - Go to "RabbitMQ.WordToPDF.Consumer" path and run the project.
+3 - Go to "RabbitMQ.WordToPDF.Consumer" path and run the project.&nbsp;
-4 - After running the project, a PDF file will be sent to your email.
+4 - After running the project, a PDF file will be sent to your email.&nbsp;

-If you want to make changes, you can change the email and password in the RabbitMQ.WordToPDF.Consumer / Program.cs file.
+If you want to make changes, you can change the email and password in the RabbitMQ.WordToPDF.Consumer / Program.cs file.&nbsp;
-Also, if you want to change "AMQP URL", you can make changes in RabbitMQ.WordToPDF.Producer / appsetting.json and RabbitMQ.WordToPDF.Consumer / Program.cs files.
+Also, if you want to change "AMQP URL", you can make changes in RabbitMQ.WordToPDF.Producer / appsetting.json and RabbitMQ.WordToPDF.Consumer / Program.cs files.&nbsp;